 Repauno has direct links to key transportation modes including deep water, rail and a major interstate highway, and is strategically located between the Northeast and mid-Atlantic metropolitan areas that include over 33% of the overall United States population.
-The Port of Philadelphia is ranked the busiest port in North America for handling various perishable products, the Port of Wilmington, Delaware is the busiest port in North America for handling bananas and fruit concentrates, and the ports along the Delaware River together are ranked third in the United States for handling iron and steel products.
+The Port of Philadelphia is ranked the busiest port in North America for handling various perishable products, the Port of Wilmington, Delaware is the busiest port in North America for handling iron and steel products.
 Ports along the Delaware River also handle a significant amount of liquid bulk products and automobiles.